-Santa Clarita boasts one of the lowest unemployment rates in Los Angeles County at 7.0 percent, compared to 11.4 for Los Angeles County and 11.6 percent for the state of California.
-Targeted employment sectors in Santa Clarita include aerospace, biotechnology, entertainment, and technology.
-Several noted and internationally recognized brands are based in the Santa Clarita Valley opened new operation centers or expanded existing facilities in the last year including, Advanced Bionics, Boston Scientific, Bioness, Princess Cruises, Pharmavite, Aerospace Dynamics International, Santa Clarita Studios, and more.
+Santa Clarita boasts one of the lowest unemployment rates in Los Angeles County at 7.7 percent, compared to 12.5 for Los Angeles County and 12.2 percent for the state of California (as of September 2010).
+Targeted employment sectors in Santa Clarita include aerospace, biomedical, entertainment, and technology.
+Several noted and internationally recognized brands based in the Santa Clarita Valley opened new operation centers or expanded existing facilities in the last year including, Advanced Bionics, Boston Scientific, Bioness, Princess Cruises, Pharmavite, Aerospace Dynamics International, Santa Clarita Studios, among others.
+Additionally, Disney/ABC Studios recently announced the "Studios at the Ranch" project which will bring a dozen new sound stages and a production facility and an additional 3,000 jobs to the Santa Clarita Valley.